saghul/pycares/docs/channel.rst

             - ``service``: str | None - Service name or port information

-    .. py:method:: query(name, query_type, callback, query_class=QUERY_CLASS_IN)
+    .. py:method:: query(name, query_type, *, query_class=QUERY_CLASS_IN, callback)

         :param string name: Name to query.

         :param int query_type: Type of query to perform.

-        :param callable callback: Callback to be called with the result of the query.
+        :param callable callback: Callback to be called with the result of the query (keyword-only).

         :param int query_class: Query class (default: QUERY_CLASS_IN).